drabtyranno911/rps-game/README.md

 # rps-game
-A simple Rock-Paper-Scissors game written in C++
+A simple Rock-Paper-Scissors game written in C+